learning-monk/LearningMonk-Blogdown/content/about.md

 I am open for remote work and projects.
 Please contact me on [learningmonk444.gmail.com](mailto:learningmonk444@gmail.com).

-I enjoy writing about topics on Data Visualization and my learning in the field of Data Science.
+I like writing about topics on Data Visualization and my learning in the field of Data Science.
 At times, I write about general topics which are close to my heart.

 *I hope you find this blog interesting and informative.*